microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/userflowlanguagepage.md

 Namespace: microsoft.graph

-User flow language pages are used determine the strings users will be shown during the user journey you have configured using user flows.
+Determines the user flow language pages that are shown to users during a user flow.
 These language pages include both the default language translations provided by Microsoft, or custom pages that can be created to customize the language translations.

 ## Methods